How to Start a Robotic Process Automation Business

 Step 5 - Setup a Website

-So the next step is buy web hosting.
-I always recommend choosing Bluehost because they are the most reliable for businesses who need to set up their first ever website.
-You also get a free domain, a free ssl and access to 24/7 tech support.
+So the next step is to buy web hosting.
+I always recommend choosing Bluehost because they are the most reliable for e-commerce websites.
+You can check if your website name is available... for free and with their packages, you'll get bonuses.
+They’re giving a free domain, a free ssl, ad credits and access to 24/7 tech support.
 So, you really can't beat it.
 Once you pay for a plan with Bluehost, you'll get your login credentials.
 You'll want to save that information and deliver it to the web designer in the next step.

 Step 6 - Choose a Web Designer